 Another more specific paper looks at the timing of strength and endurance sessions and reports that, circuit training immediately after individualised endurance training in the same session produced greater improvement in the 4 km time trial and aerobic capacity than the opposite order or each of the training programs performed separately.
 This is enlightening stuff for all coaches!

-The second paper concluded that consumption of a carbohydrate electrolyte beverage before and during exercise in a hot environment may delay onset of cramp but that neither dehydration or electrolyte loss are the sole causes of cramping since, primarily, 69% of those who did suffer cramps were actually hydrated and supplemented with electrolytes.
+The second paper concluded that consumption of a carbohydrate-electrolyte beverage before and during exercise in a hot environment may delay the onset of cramp but that neither dehydration or electrolyte loss is the sole causes of cramping since, primarily, 69% of those who did suffer cramps were actually hydrated and supplemented with electrolytes.

 This article first appeared in: